Pareto Principle - 80 20 Rule

 The goal, of course, is to figure out the mental and geographical demographics of the top four customers, and find a way to snag more of them.

 For example, I watch golf on TV.
-What are the most promenant types of commercials for golf matches?
-Erectile disfunction and prostate problems.
+What are the most prominent types of commercials for golf matches?
+Erectile dysfunction and prostate problems.
 What does this mean about the demographics of golf viewers?
 We're older and may have either of these two health problems.

 Pareto Distribution of Defects

-Joseph Juran, one of the father's of the quality movement, restated the Pareto Principle as the difference between the "vital few and the trival many."
+Joseph Juran, one of the father's of the quality movement, restated the Pareto Principle as the difference between the "vital few and the trivial many."

 - 80 steps will be error free

 - 20 steps will cause 80% of all errors